Nomination of patients (EPS)

 - receive regular medication; and

-Benefits with nominating regular patients
+Benefits of nominating regular patients

 Split prescriptions